CodingNomads/articles/python-datatypes/python_datatypes.md

-# CodingNomads Blog: Datatypes in Python
+## A Quick and Simple Guide to Python Data Types

 Let’s say you’re just starting out on your programming journey into Python, and you feel like you’re making some progress.
-You’ve watched some online tutorials, put together a few simple programs, and hungry for more.
-You open up google in your browser and you type ‘python data types’ into the search bar.
-You’re intent on mastering the basics and you’re trying to get a better understanding of what types are built into Python.
+You’ve watched some online tutorials, put together a few simple programs, and you're hungry for more.

+You open up Google in your browser and you type ‘python data types’ into the search bar.
+You’re intent on mastering the basics, and you’re trying to get a better understanding of what types are built into Python.

-You come across this link in your search: https://docs.python.org/3/library/stdtypes.html
+You come across this result in your search: https://docs.python.org/3/library/stdtypes.html

 You think to yourself that the official documents can’t lead you astray.
 You click the link.

 You see the page load and the long table of contents listed on the left-hand side.
 You slowly scroll through the main content on the page and see the word ‘Fraction’ a few times.
 ‘Binary’.
 ‘Bytearray’.
 ‘Bitwise Operations’.

+## The secret about Python Data Types

-Then you feel an acute pang of dread and panic that stalls whatever progress you had, thinking to yourself “oh my goodness, what am I doing”.
-You might be inclined to pack it up and call it a day right then and there… (I’m pretty sure that’s more or less what I did back in 2016, except I packed it up for two years and became a personal trainer).
-I have a secret, though.
-You DO NOT need to know all of the details elaborated on that page.
+While looking over the Python docs you may feel an acute pang of dread and panic that stalls whatever progress you had, thinking to yourself, “oh my goodness, what am I doing?”
+You might be inclined to pack it up and call it a day right then and there…

+This is more or less what I did back in 2016, when I packed it up for two years to pursue an entirely different career in personal training.
+But here I am back at learning Python again.
+And I wrote this blog to let you in on a secret about Python data types:

+You DO NOT need to know all of the details elaborated on the Python docs page.
 Especially when you’re just starting out.
+This blog provides a quick and simple guide to the Python data types you need to get started.

+## Main Built-in Python Data Types

-However, it might be good to tuck away in the back of your mind that the main built-in types are:
+At a high level, it's good to have a basic understanding of Python's main built-in types to keep in the back of your mind:
 -	*Numbers*
 -	*Sequences*
 -	*Mappings*